GateNLP/gateplugin-Python/docs/python-install.md

 If you have a preferred way for how to install python, the Python plugin will work if your installation satisfies the following conditions:
-* Python version 3.6 or later
+* Python version 3.4 or later (3.5 or later recommended)
 * the required package `sortedcontainers` is installed
 * the python interpreter is on the PATH as "python", or you specify the name or actual path to the interpreter via the `pythonBinary` or